 Securities price risk

 The Company carries investments in certain public securities for which price fluctuations can affect the Company's earnings.
-The Company classifies these investments as held-for-trading where price volatility is reflected in earnings.
+The Company classifies these investments as fair value through profit and loss where price volatility is reflected in earnings.